FPGA-Research-Manchester/OrkhestraFPGAStream/docs/memory_allocation.md

 dtc -I dtb -O dts ./system.dtb -o ./system.dts
 ```

-Then the *bootargs* parameter can be changed by appending "cma=1792m" to set the cma size.
-Next the device tree has to be packed with the kernel image again and overwrite the current boot image.
-That can be done with this script:
+Then the *bootargs* parameter can be changed by appending "cma=1792m" to set the *cma* size.
+Next the device tree has to be packed with the kernel image again.
+Then the current boot image needs to bet overwritten.
+All that can be done with this script:

 ```Shell
 #!/bin/bash